Easy marinated cherry tomato salad combines briny olives, fresh herbs, and crispy toasts for an easy summer salad you’ll make again and again.

 Instructions

-• Add the lime juice and zest and a good drizzle of extra virgin olive oil.
+• Combine the ingredients: In a large bowl, combine the tomatoes, olives, chopped parsley, garlic, Aleppo pepper, and a big pinch of kosher salt and black pepper.
+Add the lime juice and zest, and a good drizzle of extra virgin olive oil.
 Toss to combine.

-• Set the salad aside for 10 to 15 minutes to allow the tomatoes to release some juices.
+• Let the flavors meld: Set the salad aside for 10 to 15 minutes to allow the tomatoes to release some juices.

-• Meanwhile, if serving with the bread, quickly fry the sourdough triangles in a bit of olive oil (this is optional).
-To do this, warm about 2 to 3 tablespoons of extra virgin olive oil in a large pan over medium heat until slightly bubbling.
-Add the bread triangles and fry for for a minute or two until crispy and golden brown or both sides.
-Transfer the bread to a large plate lined with paper towel to get rid of excess oil.
+• Make the Toasts (optional): Meanwhile, if serving with bread, warm 2 to 3 tablespoons of extra-virgin olive oil in a large pan over medium heat until slightly bubbling.
+Add the bread and fry for a minute or two until crispy and golden brown on both sides.
+Transfer the bread to a large plate lined with a paper towel to get rid of excess oil.
 Serve with the cherry tomato salad.

 Video